 The North Face Ski Pants: Women’s Sally Pants in DARKEST SPRUCE

 Shop Online By Activity

 If you shop online at The North Face, you can shop by activity so it will pull up all the ski wear for women options into one spot thenorthface.com/shop/womens-activities-skiing

 The North Face Ski Jackets- Features To Look For

 My North Face Ski Jacket is a lightly insulated, mid range model which sells for $180.
-The Women’s Connector Jacket is waterproof and windproof.
+The Women’s Connector Ski Jacket is waterproof and windproof.
 Those are both super important features when it comes to skiing.
-It is waterproof and fully seam sealed but still breathable and features underarm vents which can be opened it if you are building up too much warmth.
+It is waterproof and fully seam sealed, however, it is still breathable.
+It also features underarm vents which can be opened it if you are building up too much warmth.
 The material itself is highly compressible (packs tiny), extremely durable, and keeps you warm without the bulk.

 The relaxed fit offers more room in the body and sleeves so I can layer up easily.
 The hook-and-loop, adjustable cuff tabs and elastic snap-down powder skirt help you get the perfect fit to keep heat in and snow out.
 There is even clip integration so that you can easily connect the jacket to pant waistband.